Near Temple in Bell County, Texas — The American South (West South Central)

 Erected 2004 by Texas Historical Commission.
 (Marker Number 13051.)

 Location.
+31° 12.985′ N, 97° 27.484′ W. Marker is near Temple, Texas, in Bell County.
+Marker is on State Highway 36 0.2 miles north of Burgandy Lane, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Moody TX 76557, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-First Baptist Church of Moody (approx. 8.7 miles away); Bernard Moore Temple (approx. 10.7 miles away); Pool of Tears Veterans Memorial (approx. 10.7 miles away); Temple Public Library (approx. 10.8 miles away); Cora Anderson Negro Hospital (approx. 10.8 miles away); Site of Organization of the Texas Forestry Association (approx. 10.8 miles away); City of Temple (approx. 10.8 miles away); Wilson Van Dyke (approx. 13.8 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+First Baptist Church of Moody (approx. 8.7 miles away); Bird Creek Indian Battle (approx. 9.2 miles away); Site of 1920's Factory of the Temple Monoplane (approx. 9˝ miles away); Lake Polk Park (approx. 9.6 miles away); Bird Creek Battlefield (approx. 9.7 miles away); Cultural Activities Center (approx. 9.7 miles away); Norman Austin (approx. 10 miles away); Jeff Hamilton (approx. 10.4 miles away).
 Touch for a list and map of all markers in Temple.

 Credits.
 This page was last revised on June 18, 2018.
-This page originally submitted on June 18, 2018, by Larry D. Moore of Del Valle, Texas.
-This page has been viewed 96 times since then and 25 times this year.
+It was originally submitted on June 18, 2018, by Larry D. Moore of Del Valle, Texas.
+This page has been viewed 118 times since then and 15 times this year.
 Photos: 1, 2. submitted on June 18, 2018, by Larry D. Moore of Del Valle, Texas. • Andrew Ruppenstein was the editor who published this page.